rohitcj/Gratuitous/ReadMe.md

 [x] Optional: Settings page to change the default rounding up/down options [x] Optional: Settings page to change the Theme

-Notes: Autolayout best optimized for 3.5-inch screen (layout works fine for other iPhone sizes) Add a simple logo
+Notes: Autolayout best optimized for 3.5-inch screen (layout works fine for other iPhone sizes).
+Add a simple logo